joshwakelin/joshwakelin/README.md

-👋 hello! i'm joshua wakelin, a passionate software engineer from 🇨🇦 canada. i spend my free time improving my skills and branching out to new languages and concepts.
+👋 hello! i'm <a href="https://joshwakelin.dev"> joshua wakelin </a> , a passionate software engineer from 🇨🇦 canada. i spend my free time improving my skills and branching out to new languages and concepts. i do freelance software work and passion projects.

+📫 contact me via email here

 <!--
 **joshwakelin/joshwakelin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.